Frodesley

 On the edge of Lodge Hill lies a curious old building, built in 1591, known as Frodesley Lodge, or the Stone House.
 At the northern end is a round tower containing a spiral stone staircase the whole height of the building, opening on to the leaded roof, which has extensive views.
 Apparently it was built as a hunting lodge by Edward Scriven (1549-1631).
-Generations of his Scriven ancestors going all the way back to Reginald Scriven, who died in 1428, were born and died in Frodesley, as did Edward's son, Sir Thomas Scriven (1584-1644).
+Generations of his Scriven ancestors dating back to Reginald Scriven, who died in 1428, were born and died in Frodesley, as did Edward's son, Sir Thomas Scriven (1584-1644).
 Formerly isolated, the oft renovated Lodge now lies among more recent barn conversion dwellings.
 Just down the hill from the Lodge is the venerable, 90% dead, Frodesley Oak, more than 700 years old.

 A document from 1848 mentions the discovery near the Lodge of a Roman votive altar dedicated to the goddesses of Britain and bearing the name L Caractacus.

 Between 1922 and 2018 the village had its own water supply managed by the "Frodesley Water Committee".
 It was decommissioned because of irreparable corrosion to the pipes.

 Until July 2006 there was a public house, the Swan.
 This has since been converted to a private dwelling.

 Sir Herbert Edwardes, the 19th century soldier-administrator in India, known as the "Hero of Multan", was born at Frodesley when his father was local Rector.

 The area is agricultural, predominantly livestock with some arable.

 Nearby villages are Acton Burnell and Longnor.